EmilioVidal/FutballPlaybook/README.md

 # FutballPlaybook
-A community service game that helps futball couches explain game tactics to his players with a playbook video game simulation on GODOT ENGINE
+I worked with a team of students from CIBRUC, A.C. on a community service project to create a football playbook video game simulation using the GODOT ENGINE.
+Our goal was to help football coaches explain game tactics to their players in an interactive and engaging way.

 ![image](https://github.com/EmilioVidal/FutballPlaybook/assets/149820545/7a9e2a7e-30b7-4b7b-aaa1-489f750e970d)